anatolyg/onc_ppn/README.md

 ## Customization

-The NPP can be customized by editing the NPP controller located at `/app/scripts/controllers/main.js`.
-This file contains a data structure that includes all editable components of the application -- including Name, address, phone, fax as well as a few statements specific to the organization.
-There are places to update both Spanish and English versions of the text.
+The NPP is easy to customize.
+There are four files, all located in `/app/scripts/services`, each representing a different patient privacy notice.
+Within each file, yoi will find a data structure, similar to the one below.
+To update the notice information, simply change the text in these files.
+You can update company info, set a logo, add introduction, applicable state laws and even notes and electronic access information.
+Additional content can be added easily.

     {
+        logo: '/images/logo.png',
         name: 'Oracle Radiology',
         subtitle: 'The leader in molecular imaging',
         address: {
             address1: '13943 N. 20th Street',
             address2: 'Lower Level',
             city: 'Phoenix',
             state: 'AZ',
             zip: '85021'
         },
         phone: '1235551212',
         fax: '1235551212',
         ppn: {
             introduction: {
                 title: 'Welcome to Oracle Radiology',
-                    titleSpanish: 'Bienvenido a Oracle Radiología',
                 text: 'The Notice explains how we fulfill our commitment to respect the privacy and confidentiality of your protected health information.
 This Notice tells you about the ways we may use and share your protected health information, as well as the legal obligations we have regarding your protected health information.
 The Notice also tells you about your rights under federal and state laws.
 The Notice applies to all records held by the Oracle Radiology facilities and programs listed at the end of this Notice, regardless of whether the record is written, computerized or in any other form.
-We are required by law to make sure that information that identifies you is kept private and to make this Notice available to you.',
+We are required by law to make sure that information that identifies you is kept private and to make this Notice available to you.'
-                    textSpanish: 'El aviso explica cómo cumplimos con nuestro compromiso de respetar la privacidad y confidencialidad de su información de salud protegida.
-Este aviso le informa sobre las maneras en que podemos usar y compartir su información de salud protegida, así como las obligaciones legales que tenemos con respecto a su información de salud protegida.
-El aviso también le informa sobre sus derechos bajo las leyes federales y estatales.
-El aviso se aplica a todos los registros en poder de los servicios y programas de Oracle Radiology enumerados al final de este aviso, independientemente de si se escribe el registro, informatizado o en cualquier otra forma.
-Estamos obligados por ley a asegurarse de que la información que lo identifica a usted se mantiene como privado y para hacer de este Aviso a su disposición.'
             },
             effectiveDate: 1395181351047,
             applicability: 'This notice applies to Oracle Radiology only.',
             privacyOfficer: 'HIPAA Compliance Dept., Phone: 123-555-1212, 13943 N. 11th Ave, Phoenix, AZ 85021',
-                signOff: 'By checking this box and clicking the button below, you agree to the terms described above' }
+            signOff: '<strong>By checking this box and clicking the button below, you acknowledge receipt of this notice.
+To print this notice, click here <a href="http://www.hhs.gov/ocr/privacy/hipaa/npp_booklet_hc_provider.pdf">hardcopy</a>.
+You may also contact our office to request a printed copy.</strong>'
+        },
+        signAgreementAlert: 'Thank you for signign the agreement',
+        stateLaws: 'Put applicable state laws here',
+        specialNotes: 'Put any special notes here',
+        electronicAccess: 'Electronic access is provided by PatientPrivilege' }

 ## Developer instructions

 This application uses a fairly standard Yeoman workflow.
-First, checkout the application using git
+First, checkout the application using git, or download it directly from github

     git clone git@github.com:anatolyg/onc_ppn.git